gaslight/posts/posts/2013-10-29-beginners-mind.md

 We're problem solvers.
 I can't remember who said it, but the code is a side effect.
-We're good at listening to someone who might not be technical explain a problem, mash it up in our brains and deliver something to make that process better.
+We're good at listening to someone who might not be technical explain a problem, mash it up in our brains and deliver something that makes that process better.

 ## Enter Beginner's Mind